gauravbhand1611/oms-documentation/documents/retail-operations/inventory-management/cycle-count/bulk-import.md

 # Creating Cycle Counts in Bulk

 The **Bulk Import** functionality of HotWax Commerce’s `Cycle Count` app is designed to simplify the process of creating and assigning cycle counts for multiple products across multiple facilities.
-The functionality allows users to create multiple cycle count using a CSV upload which eliminates the need to create individual requests for each product or location.
+It allows users to create multiple cycle counts using a CSV upload which eliminates the need to create individual requests for each product or location.

 This reduces manual effort, minimizes errors, and enhances operational efficiency, especially for retailers with large store networks.

-For example, say, a retailer needs to conduct inventory audits for several products across 30 stores.
-Instead of creating 30 separate cycle count requests, they can upload a single CSV file that creates these counts in bulk.
+This guide explains how to create cycle counts in bulk

 ## Preparaing the CSV File